apache/pekko-connectors-kafka/docs/src/main/paradox/errorhandling.md

 ---
-project.description: Handle errors from the Kafka API in Alpakka Kafka.
+project.description: Handle errors from the Kafka API in Apache Pekko Connectors Kafka.
 ---
 # Error handling

 ## Failing consumer

-Errors from the Kafka consumer will be forwarded to the Alpakka sources that use it, the sources will fail their streams.
+Errors from the Kafka consumer will be forwarded to the Apache Pekko Connectors sources that use it, the sources will fail their streams.

 ### Lost connection to the Kafka broker

-To fail a Alpakka Kafka consumer in case the Kafka broker is not available, configure a **Connection Checker** via @apidoc[ConsumerSettings].
-If not **Connection Checker** is configured, Alpakka will continue to poll the broker indefinitely.
+To fail a Apache Pekko Connectors Kafka consumer in case the Kafka broker is not available, configure a **Connection Checker** via @apidoc[ConsumerSettings].
+If not **Connection Checker** is configured, Apache Pekko Connectors will continue to poll the broker indefinitely.

 ## Failing producer